Activation Function Design Sustains Plasticity in Continual Learning: Case Study 1: Negative-Slope `Goldilocks Zone'

-\textbf{Current adaptive, learnable slopes fail and need constraints to stay in-band.} Under non-stationarity, the “right” negative-side responsiveness is not uniform across units or tasks.
+\textbf{Failure Modes for Slope Magnitude.} We identify two distinct mechanisms defining the zone's boundaries.
+As $\bar{s} \!\to\!
+0$, a \emph{dead-unit regime} dominates ($\approx\!45\%$ inactive).
+We implement dead-unit here as effective inactivity, identifying units either stuck in saturation plateaus or contributing negligible magnitude relative to the layer's scale.
+This inactivity strongly correlates with accuracy loss (Pearson $r{=}-0.51$, $p{=}8.2{\times}10^{-28}$), and weakly but also significant with respect to final scaled gradient norms (Pearson $r{=}-0.11$, $p{=}0.029$) (App.~\ref{sec:h1_2_failure_modes}).
+Conversely, as $\bar{s} \!\to\!
+1$, performance degrades \emph{despite} minimal dead units.
+Fig.~\ref{fig:h1_4_all_4_metrics_vs_effective_slope}C-D reveals this coincides with \emph{optimization instability}: sharp spikes in principal curvature ($\lambda_{\max}$) and effective rank (App.~\ref{sec:curv_metrics}).
+Thus, sustaining plasticity requires a trade-off: avoiding gradient starvation (low $\bar{s}$) without inducing landscape stiffness (high $\bar{s}$). \textbf{Current adaptive, learnable slopes fail and need constraints to stay in-band.} Under non-stationarity, the “right” negative-side responsiveness is not uniform across units or tasks.
 We therefore asked whether learnable or randomized slopes can find and \emph{maintain} their specific `Goldilocks zone'.
 Per-neuron PReLU (PReLU-N) drifts below the band ($\approx0.3-0.6$) over training and attains 30.1\% ACC (see Figs..~\ref{sec:h1_3_adaptive}); layer/global scopes drift even further (Figs.~\ref{fig:h3_prelu_l_g_alphas_app}).
 Thus, adaptivity is \emph{relevant}—it offers robustness when a single fixed leak cannot serve all units—but unconstrained adaptation does not reliably remain in the pre-defined `Goldilocks zone', which explains why learned slopes may sit outside it despite good (but suboptimal) ACC.